Is this your child's symptom?

 - What You Should Know About Circumcisions:

-- The tip (head) of the penis can be red after the foreskin is removed.
+- The tip (head) of the penis is bright red after the foreskin is removed.
 This is normal.
+The skin will heal and look normal over the next 2 weeks.

 - The rest of the penis should not be red.